lseparatio/Games-World/README.md

 This particular deployment can be seen on: <https://lseparatio.github.io/Games-World/>

+### Clone project

+- In GitHub repo press in the top menu: Code > Download Zip
+- Save in your local enviroment
+- Unzip
+- Load unzipped folder / files in your preferred IDE

 ## Credits / Technologies

 - Bootstrap - For well documented css framework